Home Overview Spelling Grammar Usage Translate

 Ordinal numbers can be used as nouns and as adnouns.

-ABBREVIATIONS & ACRONYMS
+ABBREVIATIONS

-yet Peoplese is an international language.
-So we use abbreviations and acronyms sparingly.
+Abbreviations are typically regional, yet Peoplese is an international language.
+So we use abbreviations sparingly.

 Abbreviations are always followed by a period.